Southern Californians recount harrowing mudslides during deadly record-breaking storm

-LOS ANGELES (AP) — Jesus Barron answered his wife's panicked phone call warning him of a mudslide smashing into their bedroom in the hills of eastern Los Angeles County.
+LOS ANGELES (AP) — Jesus Barron answered his wife's panicked phone call warning him that a mudslide was smashing into their bedroom in the hills of eastern Los Angeles County.
 Then, the line went dead.

 "She called me and told me the mountain was coming down,” he recalled Wednesday.
 “I thought the worst.”

-Wendy Barron escaped their Hacienda Heights home during Tuesday's historic downpours in Southern California, but their house was seriously damaged when mud flowed down the hillside and blasted through the two retaining walls the family built when they moved in seven years ago.
+Wendy Barron escaped their Hacienda Heights home during Tuesday's historic downpours in Southern California, but it was seriously damaged when mud flowed down the hillside and blasted through the two retaining walls the family built when they moved in seven years ago.

 “It’s not enough to stop Mother Nature, of course," Jesus Barron said.